Uniform observable error bounds of Trotter formulae for the semiclassical Schr\"odinger equation: Introduction

 \textbf{Contribution:}

 In this paper, we establish the first rigorous proof of the \textit{uniform-in-$h$} observable error bounds for both the first-order and second-order Trotter formulae \textit{without} sacrificing their orders of accuracy.
-This rigorously justifies the meshing strategy of $\Or(1)$ Trotter time step size for the accurate evaluation of the observable evolutions that has been numerically observed~\cite{BaoJinMarkowich2002}, and gives rise to an $h$-independent query complexity for Trotter formulae that vastly improves the state-of-the-art error bounds in either the operator norm or the vector norm.
-It is worth noting that the usual estimating strategy involving a multiscale parameter typically studies the macroscopic limit of the numerical schemes (in this case, the symplectic integrators as the limit of the Trotter formulae) and use it as a stepping stone.
+This gives rise to an $h$-independent query complexity for Trotter formulae that vastly improves the state-of-the-art error bounds in either the operator norm or the vector norm.
+It is worth noting that the usual estimating strategy involving a multiscale parameter typically studies the macroscopic limit of the numerical schemes (in this case, the symplectic integrators as the limit of the Trotter formulae) and uses it as a stepping stone.
 To be specific, the total error is typically estimated as a sum of three contributions -- the error between the actual algorithm and its macroscopic limit, the error between the actual differential equation (Sch\"odinger equation) and its macroscopic limit, and the error between the microscopic limit of the differential equation and the microscopic limit of the numerical algorithm.
 This will inevitably make the error bounds additive, instead of uniform.
 Here we manage to conduct the error estimate directly at the microscopic level, that is, focusing on the error between the Trotter formulae and the Schr\"odinger equation themselves.
 Our analysis works with the errors in the operator norm of time-evolved observables, that is,

 for an observable $O$.
 Hence, it measures the worst-case scenario for any given initial wave function and does not impose extra assumptions on the initial wave function.
 The observable expectation for a given initial wave function can be achieved as an immediate corollary.
 It is also worth mentioning that our results are shown for any (semiclassical) Weyl quantized operators $A$ and $B$ (as defined in \eqref{eq:weylquant}) that need not to be $-\frac{h^2}{2}\Delta$ and $V(x)$, which are quantizations of the kinetic energy $p^2/2$ and the potential $V(x)$, as in the case of the semiclassical Schr\"odinger equation.
 Note that the rule of Weyl quantization is consistent with the quantization used in physics, in the sense that the quantization of the momentum $p$ is $-\I h \nabla$ and the quantization of the position $x$ is a multiplication operator by $x$.
 Our result also applies to other quantized operators, such as polynomials of the momentum operators and $V(x)$.
 Besides, it is also interesting to observe that our result generalizes the type of observables as a byproduct.
 The analysis works with a larger symbol class $S$ (to be defined in \cref{ss:microlocal}) that does not require the decay of derivatives compared to the Schwartz class.
 As a simple example, the position observable $\cos(x)$ does not belong to the Schwartz class, but belongs to the symbol class.